elys-network/elys/x/incentive/spec/03_keeper.md

     }
 ```

-DEX revenue and margin revenue to be distributed to specific pool liquidity providers is sent to the address and incentive module distribute the those tokens to relevant pool LPs.
+Generates an address to be used in collecting DEX revenue and margin revenue from the specified pool.
+We will have unique reward wallet address per pool and incentive module will access these wallets and distribute them to the specified LPs.

 ## Elys token to USDC conversion

-Before reward distribution, it will be needed to check if it has positive Elys balance and in this case, execute swap operation.
+Gas fees will be collected in Elys.
+It should be converted into USDC before being distributed.
+Other DEX fees will be collected in USDC.
+Meaning incentive module doesn't need to work on converting DEX fees collected.
+To convert Elys to USDC, we can use the following function to execute swap operation and have USDC converted.

 ```go
 ammKeeper.SwapExactAmountIn(goCtx, &types.MsgSwapExactAmountIn{